Lyle, Lyle, Crocodile (film): Plot

-Meanwhile, Alistair Grumps, the Primms' unfriendly downstairs neighbor, becomes annoyed by the loud activity caused by Lyle, Hector, and the Primms.
+Meanwhile, Alistair Grumps, the Primms' unfriendly downstairs neighbor, becomes annoyed by the loud activity caused by Lyle, Hector and the Primms.
 Determined to put an end to it, he has cameras installed to discover what is happening but manages to achieve his goal by bribing Hector to sell Lyle to pay his debts.
-Josh tries to get Lyle to sing to prove himself to the authorities, but he is unable to overcome his shyness and is locked up at the New York City Zoo.
+Josh tries to get Lyle to sing to prove himself to the authorities, but he is unable to overcome his shyness and is locked up at the zoo.
 Feeling guilty for what he did to Lyle, Hector goes to break him out of the zoo with Josh's help, who was initially unwilling to help after learning Hector sold Lyle.
 On Josh's insistence, Hector apologises to Lyle and they reconcile before Lyle escapes with Josh to the talent show, while Hector distracts the authorities.
-On stage, Lyle overcomes his stage fright and performs with Josh and his friend Trudy's dance trope who are also auditioning, garnering critical acclaim.
+On stage, Lyle overcomes his stage fright and performs with Josh and his friend Trudy's dance troupe who are also auditioning, garnering critical acclaim.

 One month later, the Primms are on trial for keeping Lyle in their home in violation of city regulations.
-Hector presents the deed to his house, which was written by his grandmother, Evelyn T. Valenti, who built the house and founded the zoo, allowing her to keep any exotic animal as a pet, leading the judge to rule against Grumps in the Primms' favour.
-They celebrate Lyle's freedom and Grumps' implied eviction by taking him on vacation, while Hector becomes acquainted with a new talented animal: a beatboxing rattlesnake named Malfoy, owned by Trudy.
+Hector presents the deed to his house, which was written by his grandmother, who built the house and founded the zoo, allowing her to keep any exotic animal as a pet, leading the judge to rule against Grumps in the Primms' favour.
+Following Grumps' loss in court, Joseph tackles him to the ground and delivering a beating off-screen, and Loretta ultimately decides to remain with the Primms, having grown to dislike Grumps' bad behavior.
+The Primms celebrate Lyle's freedom by taking him on vacation, while Hector becomes acquainted with a new talented animal; a beatboxing rattlesnake, named Malfoy, owned by Trudy.